How to warp a gradient in Photoshop

 Choose a warp style preset

-Photoshop will place a warp grid around the text:
+Photoshop will place a warp grid around your text.

 A warp grid appears around the text after choosing the Warp command in Photoshop